Telok Blangah: Education

-There are three primary schools, a single secondary school and a single private school in Telok Blangah.
-They are: Blangah Rise Primary School, CHIJ Kellock, Radin Mas Primary School, CHIJ St. Theresa's Convent and Shelton College International.
+There are three primary schools, one secondary school and one college in Telok Blangah.
+Respectively, they are Telok Blangah Rise Primary School, CHIJ Kellock, Radin Mas Primary School, CHIJ Saint Theresa's Convent and Shelton College International.
+As for religious education, there is a branch of the Telok Ayer Methodist Church which also functions as a school, as well as Masjid Al-Amin which contains a madrasa.